-I wrote this tounge in cheek essay for an ezine about 6 years ago.
+I wrote this tounge in cheek essay for an ezine around 2005 or so.
 Enjoy!

 Knowledge is irrelevant to the mystic.
 The true mystic strives for something greater than knowledge.
 Knowledge is but the logic connection of information about random facts, but logic is beyond the mystic, who even at an early age sets out on a life-long journey seeking a deeper and more personal understanding of his internal universe.
 It usually starts with fantasy novels.